MatTaylorSharrow/OnTheBeach/README.md

 - OK looks like this will work for us.
 We'll need to do some mapping from vertex to index and put it into a containing structure but it could work.

 - 13:34pm Time for brew.

+- 14:00pm Back to it then.
+Got caught watching Monty Don looking at gardens in Cuba on the TV!

+- So let's create a real project to solve the problem posed in the test along with some automated testing, and the conversions from adjacently list string representation to the list of edges.
+If we are to unit test in C++, we'll have to move the core of the code into a library so it can be called from the test runner.
+So there will also need to be a simple shell program for running the sort, maybe we can make that into something useful like the unix tsort program.